tbm-2303/OLA3_AI/README.md

 ## reflections:
 Using the four t's framework insures more control in terms of style and tone.
 It also allows for more control over the task itself.
 Since this is a more soft/artistic task it can be hard to see.
-But if we wanted to include more context clues to steer the response towards something more specific output, then the four t's becomes very important.
+But if we wanted to include more context clues to steer the response towards more specific output, then the four t's becomes very important.

-## Prompt Engineering Exercise – Code Example
+---

 ### Raw Prompt:
 > “Write a Python function to check if a number is prime.”